 Trial Designs

-• Multilevel Implementation SMARTs (MI-SMARTs) can be used to develop optimized Multilevel Adaptive Implementation Strategies (MAISYs)
+• Multilevel Implementation SMARTs (MI-SMARTs) for optimizing Multilevel Adaptive Implementation Strategies (MAISY)

 Micro-Randomized Trials